jeyabalajis/simple-rule-engine/README.md

 - You can mix evaluation of more than one fact & combine the result with an “and” or “or” condition.
 - You can perform complex evaluations involving multiple facts combining AND and OR conditions recursively in the antecedent.
 See [Examples](#Examples).
 - The system allows a total recursion depth of 5 to allow complex evaluations.
+- A rule can be an antecedent.
+This allows one rule to use another rule as part of evaulation.

 # Examples